darren277/ThunderbirdOpenproject/README.md

 # ThunderbirdOpenproject

+## How to Use

+1. Run `python3 release.py` to generate the `.xpi` file.
+2. Then load it from Thunderbird.
+3. Configure OpenProject API key, etc.

+# Original README

 Thunderbird Add-On for [OpenProject](https://www.openproject.org/) *built upon* [ThunderbirdTodoist](https://github.com/SmBe19/ThunderbirdTodoist) by Benjamin Schmid (SmBe19)

 Not created by, affiliated with, or supported by OpenProject.